Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The morning of day eight on our Camino Primitivo was very, very quiet as Rich and I chose not to talk much, but enjoy the stillness.
 We were early enough that very few pilgrims were on the road.
 It was a much-needed reprieve for me.
 I had a singing and grateful heart.

-Remember that this is where the Variante de A Proba de Burón, before A Fonsagrada, rejoins this main route, as described on day seven.
+Remember that this is where the Variante de A Proba de Burón, before A Fonsagrada, rejoins this main route as described in day seven.

 Just behind the Hospital is a small grouping of standing stones, called the Pedras Dereitas attributed to Neolithic times.
 This most ancient formation was an indication to me that this site has been held sacred for many thousands of years!